na-na-hi/renget/archive/iftod.md

 \>The Rathalos too let out a grumbling, smoky sigh.
 \>I felt something solid press into my hand and turned from where the Rathian had been to see the huge wyvern had shifted his weight to press against my outstretched palm.
 \>I gave the plates of his solid neck a pat and moved around to the front of his head.
-\>I'd come this far, maybe the Smart Biologist would be interested to know if Rathalos enjoyed having the underside of his jaw scratched.
+\>I'd come this far, maybe the Smart Biologist would be interested to know if Rathalos enjoyed having the underside of his jaw scratched.%%
 Only if his wife Rathian gives her ok.

 ===================================

 >If you want to engage Rathalos in any otherwise ultra-gay activities like kissing or claw-holding, you'll need to ensure that Rathian is nearby, paralyzed or caught in a vine trap and can see the entire ordeal.
 It should preferably be done after he's already mounted you several times in rathian's own nest.
 If there are any eggs present, make sure he also bends you over one of them since they're probably Kut-ku's anyway.

-\>Eventually you'll want to fly off with the King of the Skies before Rathian frees herself
+%darkgreen%\>Eventually you'll want to fly off with the King of the Skies before Rathian frees herself
 \>get far enough away and rather than following, she'll merely retire to her now damp and tattered nest
 \>accompanied for the night by the scent of your sweat and seed splattered over her last clutch
 \>by the recently etched memory of Rathalos's heavy breathing, jaws locked with the hunter beneath him
-\>by the sight of the tremors running through his wings, his shaft arching upwards and ridges flaring out harder than they have in years
+\>by the sight of the tremors running through his wings, his shaft arching upwards and ridges flaring out harder than they have in years%%

-\>the two of you are long gone by now, probably somewhere on a mountaintop in the distance, still mating each other passionately under the moonlight
+%darkgreen%\>the two of you are long gone by now, probably somewhere on a mountaintop in the distance, still mating each other passionately under the moonlight
 \>maybe you'll get lucky and catch an Azurelos at a desperate time of year, drawn in by the echoing moans from your partner's maw
 \>maybe you'll spend the night pressed between crimson and azure scales, feeling two heartbeats gradually slip in and out of sync around you
 \>or maybe just lying underneath your mate while the blue mounts him, watching his whole body spasm during an orgasm brought on from feeling another male buried inside him